-James Matthew Clark is an American paleontologist specializing in the evolutionary relationships of dinosaurs, crocodylians, pterosaurs, and lepidosaurs.
+James Matthew Clark is an American paleontologist specializing in the evolutionary relationships of dinosaurs, crocodilians, pterosaurs, and lepidosaurs.
 His lab studies relationships between extinct groups and their living relatives, and the early evolution of these groups.

 He earned his Bachelor's and Master's degrees from the University of California, and his PhD from University of Chicago.
 He did post-doctoral work at the National Museum of Natural History and the American Museum of Natural History.
 He current title is Ronald Weintraub Associate Professor of Biology" Systematics and Paleontology of Dinosaurs and Crocodylomorpha, Department of Biological Sciences, at the George Washington University in Washington, DC.